DCSO/tiffy/README.md

 $ ./tiffy.py --source example1,example2
 ```

-##Using severity and confidence parameters
+## Using Severity and Confidence Parameters

 tiffy is also able to filter ioc's based on min or max severity/confidence.
 If you pass only a min-value, tiffy
 will search all values at or above the value.
 If you pass only a max-value, ioc's at or below the value will be returned.